 Is a raw diet right for your dog?
-If your dog struggles with allergies, weight issues, digestive problems, or any other common conditions that affect dogs, then feeding raw dog food might be just the answer you are looking for.
+If your dog struggles with allergies, weight issues, digestive problems, or any other common conditions that affect dogs, feeding raw dog food might be just the answer you are looking for.

 For years, many pet owners have turned to raw diets as a solution food, and the results have been amazing.
 Feeding your dog as nature intended means that they will get nutrients from sources that their bodies are designed to digest, leading to improved overall health.

 If you are looking for honest answers to your burning raw food questions, then this guide is for you.
-You will be able to understand why everyone is so obsessed with raw feeding, and be able to confidently decide if feeding raw dog food is right for your pet.
+You will be able to understand why everyone is so obsessed with raw feeding and be able to confidently decide if feeding raw dog food is right for your pet.

-- 6 Reasons Why You Should Feed Your Dog Raw
+6 Reasons Why You Should Feed Your Dog Raw

 Feeding your dog a raw diet will positively affect many aspects of their health, but before you get started, it's important to understand how and why a raw food diet might be right for your dog.